Documentation Index

 Using an access token in SDK API calls

-If you're using one of the Cloudinary SDKs to make API calls, then you can use an access token instead of using your API key and API secret for authentication.
-Assign the access token to the oauth_token parameter.
+If you're using one of the Cloudinary SDKs, you can authenticate with an access token instead of your API key and secret.
+Assign the token to the oauth_token parameter.

 Notes